horker/dataquery/README.md

 ### Database schemas

-The module can obtain database schema information, such as tables contained in the database, by using the `Get-DataSchema` cmdlet.
+You can obtain database schema information by using the `Get-DataSchema` cmdlet.
 If you execute this cmdlet without the `CollectionName` parameter, it shows a list of available kinds of schema information:

 ```PowerShell
 PS> Get-DataSchema test.db